Broken Floating Turbidity Curtain

 Problem: Broken Floating Turbidity Curtain.
 A visitor contacted us looking for a solution to take out an existing broken floating turbidity curtain and taking care of the large amount of accumulated silt and sediment at the same time.
 With each new storm, the sediment would be suspended and turbid the whole lake.
 The contractor visiting our site had to take out the broken silt barrier and to remove the existing accumulated sediment before he could install new floating barriers.

-Our Granite Environmental tech guys suggested first to install new barriers prior to removing the old silt curtain to avoid the turbid water being released.
+Our Granite Environmental product specialists suggested first to install new barriers prior to removing the old silt curtain to avoid the turbid water being released.

 After this there were different options for retrieving the existing broken turbidity curtain, depending on the water depth, the skirt size of this barrier, and the inches/feet of sediment on the barrier.